oVirt/ovirt-site/source/develop/release-management/features/storage/backup-storage-domain.html.md

 #### Restrictions

-* A data storage domain can not be configured as backup while there are running VMs with disks reside on that storage domain.
+* A data storage domain can not be configured as backup while there are VMs that are not down, paused, hibernate etc with disks residing on that storage domain.
 * User can not run VMs with disks residing on a storage domain configured as backup, since running VM might manipulate the disk's data.
 * VMs with disks residing on a backup storage domain can not be previewed.
 * Live move of disks to the backup storage domain will be restricted.